 - Plastic packaging

-- Single use plastics
+- Single use and highly disposable plastics

 - Toxic plastics

-- Non recyclable plastic
+- Non recyclable plastics

 - Businesses and companies that use the most plastic and produce the most plastic waste

-Effects Of Plastic Pollution
+Effects/Impact Of Plastic Pollution

 Plastic pollution can have an impact on all areas of society such as the environment (water, land, air), humans and human health, wildlife, and the economy.